Blendify/blender-manual/blender_docs/manual/modeling/texts/properties.rst

       Shear example.

 Object Font
-   Allows individual objects to be used to render fonts.
-   This allows you to create/model your own complex font inside Blender!
+   Allows individual objects to be used to render fonts, you can create/model your own complex font inside Blender!
-   This field is used to select the objects prefix name to be used to locate the individual characters used for typing.
+   This field is used to select the objects prefix name (object "family") to be used to locate the individual characters used for typing.
    This is quite a complex process, so here are detailed steps to follow: